scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

    in the classroom, traditional computer labs with rows of expensive desktop computers are slowly beginning to lose their relevance.
 An alternative approach for teaching Python is to use a browser-based virtual computer lab, with a notebook interface.
-The advantages of of physical computer labs, such as face-to-face interaction, and the challenge of replicating them in a virtual environment are discussed.
+The advantages of physical computer labs, such as face-to-face interaction, and the challenge of replicating them in a virtual environment are discussed.
 The need for collaborative features like